 - 8th generation: Nan 楠

-Right down to his grandfather his forebears were all performing Daoists, but his father only did kanrizi divination, as does Zhang Nan himself.
+Right down to his grandfather, all his forebears performed Daoist ritual, but his father only did kanrizi divination, as does Zhang Nan himself.
 With more time we might have elicited further names from earlier generations—brothers, cousins, and other disciples.

 Assuming that Li Fu (first of nine generations in our Li family of Upper Liangyuan) would have learned ritual from a Daoist family that already had a tradition of at least a few generations, then “first-generation” Zhang Lianzhu must have had still earlier Daoist forebears.
 So this would make the Zhangs of Jinjiazhuang the longest Daoist lineage that we know of in Yanggao.
 And where did they learn?!